gamemansavestheday-cmd/LogicForge/README.md

     The AI does the work you provide the goal the AI provides the plan the tool executes the plan

-This project will stay free I hate DRM and paywalls I am not a cock bloc
+This project will stay free I hate DRM and paywalls I am not a cock block duh